1j-bla1/portfolio/_posts/2025-11-3-james-retrospective-blog.md

 In the pre-boss fight you find two zombie zpcs that will tell you different things.
 One talks about code while the other talks about the boss.
 The room also plays music which I added to the game.
 This makes the game more immersive.
 When you enter the double doors it will take you to the boss room.

 #### How Pre-Boss Room Work
-Our pre boss room works by doing
+Our pre boss room works by doing using lots of collions.
+When you collide with the zombies and press e it will take you to dialouge.
+When you collide with the door and press e it brings you to the next room

 #### Reaper Boss
 The Reaper was a skeleton and and you fo